weflex/moojs/README.md

 # moojs

-Loopback is a highly framed and flexible HTTP/Restful framework for Node.js platform.
+[LoopBack](https://github.com/strongloop/loopback) is a highly framed and flexible HTTP/Restful framework for Node.js platform.
 So Moojs is a series of modules to compute the latest backwards version for a Github-based repository.

 Moojs supports the following components: